Sitecore/sitecore-marketplace-sdk/README.md

 npm install @sitecore-marketplace-sdk/xmc
 ```

+  > [!NOTE]
+  > For Intellisense to work correctly with the SDK packages, make sure all peer dependencies are installed and their versions are compatible.
+Issues with peer dependencies are logged in your terminal.

 Then, refer to the READMEs of the installed packages and the reference documentation in the `/docs` folder.